conversion pixel

 The Salary Difference Between LPN and RN Roles

-The difference in education, level of training, and overarching duties also leads to a significant difference between LPN and RN roles: their earning potential.
+Differences in education, level of training, and overall duties also lead to significant differences in the earning potential of LPN and RN roles.

-The BLS reported the average salary for registered nurses to be $94,480.
-In California, you can expect to make up to $137,690 yearly.
+The BLS reported the average registered nurse salary to be $98,430 (a $3,950 increase from 2023-2024).
+In California, you can expect to earn up to $148,330 per year.
 In Hawaii, your chances of securing a three-figure paycheck are also relatively high.
-The mean salary for RNs in Hawaii stands at approximately $119,710.
-Oregon is third among the top-paying states for RNs, with an average wage of $113,440.
+The mean salary for RNs in Hawaii stands at approximately $123,720.
+Oregon is third among the top-paying states for RNs, with an average wage of $120,470.

 LPN vs. RN job prospect differences